 But What About, in collaboration with composer Patrick David Clark, confronts cultural collision and “cultural noise”.
-Workshops in New York City and concerts in The Netherlands are being planned.
+Concerts in the first half of 2020 are being planned.

 BWA initiated a relationship with Patrick David Clark by recording and performing on many programs his Light Bending Forward, which was written during his studies with Louis Andriessen at the Royal Conservatory in the Hague.
 This led to the idea of further collaboration with Clark, and the other composers invloved in this project, with support from the American Composers Alliance (ACA).

 Louis Andriessen - Workers Union